 Aruba’s glorious sunsets can be enjoyed while dining at a perfectly situated restaurant or during a private dinner for two on the beach.

-With one of the longest stretches of beach in Palm Beach, the Radisson has plenty of room to offer a tranquil, private spot.
+With one of the longest stretches of sand in Palm Beach, the Hilton has plenty of room to offer a tranquil, private spot.
 This is the most reasonably priced of all the private beach dinners.